dohernandez/operation-manager/doc/crud.md

 $ sf3 doctrine:generate:crud

 ...
+By default, the generator creates two actions: list and show.
+You can also ask it to generate "write" actions: new, update, and delete.

 Do you want to generate the "write" actions [no]? yes
 ```

 The command will generate the code
 * Generating the CRUD code
 * Generating the Form code
 * Updating the routing.

-In case this fails, you will be asked to do it manualy.
+**Note**: In case this fails, you will be asked to do it manually.

 #### 5. Edit the entity controller.